By Laura Cooper

 The day after Halloween, we take all the food items to the Denver Rescue Mission, a Christian organization that supports homeless people in the downtown area.

 I love this tradition because it redeems a pagan holiday for the glory of God.
 The kids still get the fun of dressing up in costume and getting candy from the neighbors, all while learning about serving and taking care of others.
 The people in our neighborhood get to see the light of Christ at work within us, and the dinner before is a great way to build community and participate in Christian fellowship.

 It’s a creative solution that captures the heart of what it means to be in the world, but not of the world.

 As you decide how to deal with Halloween in your family, I hope you’ll think creatively as you seek to honor God.
-If you’re interested in integrating “Trick-or-Can” into your family’s traditions, feel free to contact me at email@example.com with any questions you may have!
+If you’re interested in integrating “Trick-or-Can” into your family’s traditions, feel free to contact [email protected] with any questions you may have!